An Introduction to Geometric Topology: Simplicial volume

 It remains to construct $\varepsilon$-efficient cycles.

 \begin{ex} If $\Delta^i$ is a sequence of tetrahedra in $\matH^3$ whose vertices tend to the vertices of a regular ideal tetrahedron in $\partial\matH^3$, then

 \end{ex}

 For any $t>0$, let $\Delta(t)$ be a regular tetrahedron obtained as in Section \ref{platonici:subsection} as follows.
-Pick a point $x\in \matH^3$ and a regular tetrahedron in the Euclidean tangent space $T_x\matH^3$, centred at the origin with vertices at distance $t$ from it, and project the vertices in $\matH^3$ using the exponential map.
+Pick a point $x\in \matH^3$ and a regular tetrahedron in the Euclidean tangent space $T_x\matH^3$, centred at the origin with vertices at distance $t$ from it, project the vertices in $\matH^3$ via the exponential map, and pick their convex hull.

 A \emph{$t$-simplex} is a tetrahedron isometric to $\Delta(t)$ equipped with an ordering of its vertices: the ordering allows us to consider it as a straightened singular simplex.
 Let $S(t)$ be the set of all $t$-simplices in $\matH^3$.